 “Another is what precautions are required and followed in the place that you’re going and then the third is what are you planning to do once you’re there,” she said.

 “Are you planning to visit a lot of attractions and go to indoor bars?
 That’s very different from you’re going somewhere where you’re planning to lie on the beach all day and not interact with anyone else.
 That’s very different.
 Those are very different levels of risk.”

-Vaccination is the most significant safety factor for travel, Wen said.
+Vaccination is the most significant safety factor for travel, since unvaccinated travelers are more likely to become ill and transmit Covid-19 to others, Wen said.

 And it’s also important to consider what you would do if you end up testing positive away from home.

 While US-bound travelers no longer have to present a negative Covid-19 test to get home, the CDC still advises testing before boarding flights back to the States and not traveling if you are sick.